What’s The Difference Between Champagne & Sparkling Wine?

 We all love a refreshing glass of bubbles every so often, but some occasions call for something a bit more celebratory—something more ‘bubbly.’
 The question is, should you choose champagne or an Australian sparkling wine, and is there really any difference?
 There seems to be an ongoing debate about this.

 To clarify, all champagne is sparkling wine, but not all sparkling wine is champagne.
 Do you know why?

 The easy and short answer is that sparkling wine can only be called champagne if it comes from the Champagne region in northern France, just outside of Paris.
 There are several types of sparkling wine; the most common are champagne, prosecco from Italy, cava from Spain and sparkling wine from Australia.

-Our gourmet food and wine hampers offer a wide selection of local sparkling wines and artisan gourmet produce, the perfect gift for any special occasion to pop the cork, especially when paired with artisan gourmet produce!
+Our premium gourmet food and wine gifts include a wide selection of both local Australian sparkling wines and champagne hampers.
+A bottle of bubbly is the perfect gift for any special occasion to pop the cork, especially when paired with artisan gourmet produce!
 But how do you know what to choose?

 Let’s dig a little deeper and find out what is the difference between champagne and sparkling wine.

 A typical champagne is made using only the traditional method with a blend of three grapes; chardonnay, pinot noir and pinot meunier.
 Champagne has a nutty and toasty taste.

 In the champagne method, the tirage—a mixture of sugar and yeast—is added to the base wine while it's in the bottle, rather than while it's in a large tank.
 When the tirage is added to the bottle, the wine undergoes the secondary fermentation process.
 This produces both carbon dioxide which gives champagne its signature bubbles, and dead yeast which gives champagne its signature taste.